sherpal8/backendDevPractise/README.md

 This document is a general explanation of this project was completed.
 This is for the purpose of the ease of reproducibility for future projects.

-For information on this API specifically, please refer to README-api.md.
+For information on this API specifically, please refer to ./README-api.md i.e. in the root folder.

 ### Objective: